 The last step of your moisture-packed layering routine?
 An oil, which traps in all the hydrators below it.
 Oils do not have hydrating properties inherently (as they do not contain water), but when used over water-based products, they amplify the other hydrators as they protect them from evaporation.
 "Occlusives form a protective seal over the skin to lock in hydration and the products applied under them," says Zeichner.
 Jojoba and argan tend to be common favorite oils for skin, as they are lightweight and tend not to clog pores.

 And research shows that taking phytoceramides, or plant-derived versions, can help maintain the barrier.
-In one study, participants with clinically dry skin who took a phytoceramide-rich wheat extract oil for three months saw up to a 35% improvement in skin hydration.* And you might not even have to wait that long for results; in another study, participants saw improved skin hydration after just 15 days.*
+In one study, participants with clinically dry skin who took a phytoceramide-rich wheat extract oil for three months saw up to a 35% improvement in skin hydration3.* And you might not even have to wait that long for results; in another study, participants saw improved skin hydration after just 15 days4.*

 Your skin is more permeable at night, which works in two ways.
 First, it means that your skin may lose water more easily, as the moisture in your skin evaporates into the air in a phenomenon called transepidermal water loss.
 But—and this is the exciting part—it also means that actives can penetrate the skin easier, wiggling into the epidermis to do their work.